JeanLLopes/AZ-900-Microsoft-Certified-Azure-Fundamentals/AZ-900-Revisao-completa-2021/readme.md

 - Azure Portal
 - Azure PowerShell
   - Windows, Linux (you need Powersheel core) and Mac (you need Powersheel core))
+  - Based on PowerShell command

+- Azure CLI
+  - Is a pront like a PowerShell but the principal difference betwheen is a command line used, this pront is based in BASH command

 - Azure Cloud Shell
   - is a PowerShell running in cloud